xanderhendriks/rpi-embedded-target-action-runner/README.md

               mkdir test-system-output
               pytest -rP system_test --version-to-check=${{ steps.determine_version.outputs.version }} --git-hash-to-check=${{ steps.short-sha.outputs.sha }} --junitxml=test-system-output/test_system_junit.xml

-Finally the test results which have been configured to be in the junit format are uploaded to the repo together with any other files that were dumped in the **test-system-output** directory:
+Finally the test results which have been configured to be in the junit format are uploaded to the repository together with any other files that were dumped in the **test-system-output** directory:

           - name: Publish system test results
             uses: EnricoMi/publish-unit-test-result-action/linux@v2.16.1